Articles By Cristina

 Develop your Sixth Sense with a Pendulum

-pendulum2I first started developing my sixth sense with a pendulum, I must have been about 14-years old, and I didn’t know what I was doing, but realized that the back and forth swing of the pendulum was mesmerizing and actually put me in “alpha state.”
+I first started developing my sixth sense with a pendulum, I must have been about 14-years old, and I didn’t know what I was doing, but realized that the back and forth swing of the pendulum was mesmerizing and actually put me in “alpha state.”

 It helped me clear my mind so I could get the right answer to the yes and no questions I was asking.
 It took some practice.

-You don’t need to be “gifted” all you need to do is develop that sixth sense that we all have.
+You don’t need to be “gifted.”All you need to do is develop that sixth sense that we all have.
 And it will open up this sense to where you can become more “psychic” in all aspects of your life and even do readings for others.

 One of the reasons you might choose to use a pendulum, is that every time you develop another gift that you can use to communicate with spirit, your overall vibration gets higher.